 The 2018 goal to increase to 85% was not met.
 [Reported in February 2019] Progress on this goal will continue to be reported as in process.
-[Last reported in August 2019] An amendment to this goal is being proposed and is included in the Addendum.
+[Last reported in August 2019] A new annual goal is being proposed and is included in the Addendum.